Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Chances are you’re sick of hearing me say it, but consistency in particle size is the single most important factor to consider when shopping for a grinder.
 To achieve an even extraction, you want your coffee grounds to be as uniform in size as possible.
 No matter how you’re brewing your coffee.
 Trust me, if you’ve only ever used a blade grinder, the results from a grinder worth owning will blow your mind!

-Still, as we’ve seen, not all grinders can achieve consistency across the grind spectrum.
-For example, a hand grinder like the JavaPresse won’t be a great option if you’re preparing French press, although it’s an ace performer for Aeropress and espresso.
+Still, as we’ve seen, not all grinders can achieve consistency across the grind size spectrum.
+For example, a hand grinder like the JavaPresse won’t be a great option if you’re preparing French press, although it’s an ace performer for Aeropress.

 That’s why it’s important to choose carefully.
 You’ll need to select the best burr coffee grinder for your usual preparation method.
 That, or start a coffee grinder collection like me!